 Photos illustrating this post are by Stuart Forster.

-Declaration – I travelled in Canada as a guest of Air Transat and Canadian Affair but the views expressed in this post are my own.
+Declaration – I travelled in Canada as a guest of Air Transat and Canadian Affair.
+The views expressed in this post are my own.